MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-prize-tables.md

 - Basic knowledge of how to create a player will be necessary, as there will need to be players in a leaderboard before it can perform any actions on those players.

-- Basic knowledge of how to create a **Player** will be necessary, as there will need to be players in a leaderboard before it can perform any actions on those players.
+- Basic knowledge of how to create a player will be necessary, as there will need to be players in a leaderboard before it can perform any actions on those players.
 - It is also worthwhile to read the [Game Manager quickstart](../../config/gamemanager/quickstart.md) if you are unfamiliar with the Game Manager, as it is the place where prize tables are created.
-- In order to use prize tables, you must have general knowledge of how resettable leaderboards work.
+- In order to use Prize Tables, you must have general knowledge of how resettable leaderboards work.
 Please read about leaderboards in our tutorial [Using Resettable Statistics and Leaderboards](using-resettable-statistics-and-leaderboards.md).
 - Additionally, virtual currencies must be set up.
 Please read our tutorial about [Currencies](../../commerce/economy/currencies.md) and set up two currencies with the following parameters:
   - **Currency code**: GO
   - **Display name**: Gold